Sowmik23/RailwayGuide/README.md

-This is our Application Development Lab Project, Railway Guide(Travelers Faithful Partner) .
+This is my Application Development Lab Project, Railway Guide(Travelers Faithful Partner) .

-1.Group Members:

-Sree Sowmik Kumar Sarker
-Hussain Md.
-Safwan
-Raihan Dewon Iman

-2.List of Features:
+#List of Features:

     I) Users need to create an account (without internet connection).
     II) can search train from a station to another station & can see a list of train/s that runs through the route.